aimeos/upscheme/README.md

 * RESTRICT : Forbid changing values
 * SET DEFAULT : Set referenced value to the default value
 * SET NULL : Set referenced value to NULL

+The default action when deleting or updating rows is *CASCADE* so the values of the foreign key column are updated to the same values as in the foreign table.

 ### Checking foreign key existence